neotoma/sync-server/README.md

 - `SYNC_SERVER_SESSIONS_SECRET`: Secret, non-obvious string used to prevent session tampering (e.g. `oc]7kwM)R*UX3&` but *generate your own*; required)

-### Dropbox

-The Dropbox storage module relies on the following environment variables:

-- `SYNC_SERVER_STORAGES_DROPBOX_APP_KEY`: Dropbox developer app key (required)
-- `SYNC_SERVER_STORAGES_DROPBOX_APP_SECRET`: Dropbox developer app secret (required)

-You can find these on the [Dropbox developer website](https://dropbox.com/developers/apps).
-Register an app and configure the redirect URI to be the app host plus the path `/storages/dropbox/auth-callback` (e.g. `https://127.0.0.1:9090/storages/dropbox/auth-callback`).

-### foursquare

-The foursquare source module relies on the following environment variables:

-- `SYNC_SERVER_SOURCES_FOURSQUARE_CLIENT_ID`: foursquare developer app client ID (required)
-- `SYNC_SERVER_SOURCES_FOURSQUARE_CLIENT_SECRET`: foursquare developer app client secret (required)

-You can find these on the [foursquare developer website](https://foursquare.com/developers/apps).
-Register an app and set a redirect URI as your host suffixed with `/sources/foursquare/auth-callback` (e.g. `https://127.0.0.1:9090/sources/foursquare/auth-callback`).

-### Instagram

-The Instagram source module relies on the following environment variables:

-- `SYNC_SERVER_SOURCES_INSTAGRAM_CLIENT_ID`: Instagram developer app client ID (required)
-- `SYNC_SERVER_SOURCES_INSTAGRAM_CLIENT_SECRET`: Instagram developer app client secret (required)

-You can find these on the [Instagram developer website](https://instagram.com/developer).
-Register an app and set the redirect URI as your host suffixed with `/sources/instagram/auth-callback` (e.g. `https://127.0.0.1:9090/sources/instagram/auth-callback`).

-### Twitter

-The Twitter source module relies on the following environment variables:

-- `SYNC_SERVER_SOURCES_TWITTER_CONSUMER_KEY`: Twitter developer app client ID (required)
-- `SYNC_SERVER_SOURCES_TWITTER_CONSUMER_SECRET`: Twitter developer app client secret (required)

-You can find these on the [Twitter application management website](https://apps.twitter.com/).
-Register an app and set the callback URL as your host suffixed with `/sources/twitter/auth-callback` (e.g. `http://127.0.0.1:9090/sources/twitter/auth-callback`).

 ## Running the server

-Once the environment is ready per above, and [Node.js](http://nodejs.org/) with [NPM](https://www.npmjs.com/) is installed, simply run `npm install` to install dependencies and `node app-server.js` to fire the server up.
+Once the environment is ready per above, and [Node.js](http://nodejs.org/) with [NPM](https://www.npmjs.com/) is installed, simply run `npm install` to install dependencies and `node server.js` to fire the server up.

 ## Endpoints